percona/pmm-doc/docs/personal_data_handling.md

     PMM server doesn't pass any gathered, personal or confidential data to any third party or other applications nor to Percona Cloud.

 7. How safe is the encryption?

-It's a must to encrypt all connections to and from the cloud including the data in the cloud storage.
+It's a must to encrypt all connections to and from the cloud including the data in the cloud storage and PMM does so by default.

     We use TLS for connections between: